Mesut Özil: 2010 FIFA World Cup

 Özil was selected for Germany's squad for the 2010 FIFA World Cup in South Africa, starting in all of the team's matches.
 He provided an assist for Cacau's goal in the 4–0 win against Australia in Germany's first group game.
-He scored a left-footed half-volley from the edge of the penalty area against Ghana in the final group game, ensuring Germany progressed to the second round as group winners.
+He scored a left-footed half-volley from the edge of the penalty area against Ghana in the final group game; the win meant Germany progressed to the second round as group winners.

 On 27 June 2010, Özil played in Germany's win over England in the last 16 match, setting up the fourth goal with a cross to Thomas Müller as Germany triumphed 4–1.
 During the quarter-final match against Argentina, he assisted the second goal for Miroslav Klose with a cross to ensure the 4–0 final score for the Germans.
 FIFA announced that he was among the ten tournament players nominated for the Golden Ball.